 3. Avoid Using Flashy Graphics

-Site maps are a great way of improving the navigation as well as search engine optimization of a website.
-They are basically a structural representation that lists the number of pages on a website in a clear and organized way.
+To deliver the best possible homepage usability, you need to create a sitemap.
+A sitemap is a great way of improving the homepage navigation as well as the overall SEO of your website.
+This is basically a structural representation that outlines the number of pages on your website in a clear and organized way.

 5. Clean Layout